Mohammad-Hossein-Dlt/Nonogram_JavaVersion/README.md

         return GameFolder != null;
     }
 ```
-- isFinished Method -> It takes the folder address of a game in file data type and checks whether the game is finished by reading the GameConfig.txt file and finding the Result value.
+- isFinished Method: It takes the folder address of a game in file data type and checks whether the game is finished by reading the GameConfig.txt file and finding the Result value.
 ```java
     private static boolean isFinished(File folder){
         boolean finished;